mpv-player/mpv/DOCS/man/vo.rst

 ``vaapi``
     Intel VA API video output driver with support for hardware decoding.
-Note that there is absolutely no reason to use this, other than wanting to use hardware decoding to save power on laptops, or possibly preventing video tearing with some setups.
+Note that there is absolutely no reason to use this, other than compatibility.
+    This is low quality, and has issues with OSD.

     .. note:: This driver is for compatibility with crappy systems.
 You can use vaapi hardware decoding with ``--vo=opengl`` too.